Enbayft/ALEN-Tier-Guide/test.md

 ---
 ![DD](https://azurlane.koumakan.jp/w/images/f/fd/CassinKaiChibi.png "Cassin Kai") ![DD](https://azurlane.koumakan.jp/w/images/2/28/DownesKaiChibi.png "Downes Kai")- [USS Cassin Kai](https://azurlane.koumakan.jp/Cassin#Retrofit) [USS Downes Kai](https://azurlane.koumakan.jp/Downes#Retrofit)
 - Desc: "The bubblewrap fights back!"
+> Skill:
-> Skill: When HP falls under 20%, heals 25% of max HP once per battle; 60% chance to activate every 20 seconds, increase own Reload by 40% for 10 seconds
+>> When HP falls under 20%, heals 25% of max HP once per battle

+>> 60% chance to activate every 20 seconds, increase own Reload by 40% for 10 seconds

 > Packing a lot of Firepower for destroyers and blessed with a decent Reload buff to go along the excellent self-heal, Cassin and Downes may not have the monstrous damage output of their IJN counterparts but they can and will outlast them many times over.
 As it is for Phoenix, they are best used in mobbing fleets.

 ![DD](https://azurlane.koumakan.jp/w/images/8/8e/KagerouChibi.png "IJN Kagerou") - [IJN Kagerou](https://azurlane.koumakan.jp/Kagerou#Default)
+> Skill:
-> Skill: 15% boost of torpedo stat to the frontline; 30% chance to launch a second salvo on torpedo launch
+>> 15% boost of torpedo stat to the frontline

+>> 30% chance to launch a second salvo on torpedo launch

 > Desc: A relatively common ship that packs a LOT of punch.
 Combines high torpedo stat with double-torplaunch proc and a vanguard-wide torpedo boost.

 ### Tier 1.5:
 ---
 ![DD](https://azurlane.koumakan.jp/w/images/f/f3/JavelinKaiChibi.png "Javelin Kai") - [HMS Javelin Kai](https://azurlane.koumakan.jp/Javelin#Retrofit)
+> Skill:
-> Skill: 5% chance on firing main gun to boost Evasion by 60% for 8s; 70% chance every 20s to fire a special barrage and boost torpedo stat by 30% for 5s
+>>5% chance on firing main gun to boost Evasion by 60% for 8s

+>> 70% chance every 20s to fire a special barrage and boost torpedo stat by 30% for 5s

 > Desc: While her starter version is pretty much undeniably the worst out of the three, the Kai does her some justice.
 Still nowhere as powerful as Ayanami or Laffey, but the EX barrage helps to close the gap while her Evasion is and remains the absolute best in the game.